This post contains affiliate links.

 I got engaged in the March and looked to get married towards the end of summer, a lot of places offered last-minute availability prices, ours was 30% cheaper AND we booked a much sought after August wedding!

-Similar to booking out of season, not only is the venue cheaper, but a lot of suppliers will be too and it’s unlikely you’ll struggle with their availability.
+Similar to booking out of season, not only is the venue cheaper, but some suppliers could be too and it’s less-likely that you’ll struggle with their availability.

 Ask your bridesmaids to contribute